 In order to test relationships between text and performance on the contemporary stage, one essay should be on a play seen in production.

 Click on the link below for information on essay-writing workshops and the Royal Literary Fund Writing Fellows, who can give you one-to-one advice on your work, in particular in terms of writing style and argumentation:

 These types of specialist writing tuition will make a huge difference to your competence at and enjoyment of the essay-writing process - I can't recommend them highly enough.

-Copies of all plays in the module will be held in the Student Reserve Collection (overnight loan).
+Copies of most plays on the module are also available through Drama Online via the library catalogue.
 Your tutor will advise you as to which other plays you should buy; please note that several plays are published both as individual texts and in collected editions (e.g. Pinter’s The Birthday Party is published separately and in Pinter: Plays Vol. One).
 Check the library catalogue and the bookshop.

-2.In some cases (e.g. Berkoff’s Metamorphosis) the principal text will be a video production.
+2.In some cases (e.g. Oh What a Lovely War; Berkoff’s Metamorphosis) the principal text will be a video production.